Acacia cultriformis: Taxonomy

+Acacia cultriformis was first formally described in 1832 by Scottish botanist George Don in his book, A General History of Dichlamydeous Plants, and Don gave it the common name 'cultriform-leaved acacia'.
+The specific epithet (cultriformis) means 'curved like a short wide scimitar'.

+Queensland botanist Les Pedley reclassified the species as Racosperma cultriforme in 2003, in his proposal to reclassify almost all Australian members of the genus into the new genus Racosperma.
+This name is treated as a synonym of Acacia cultriformis by the Australian Plant Census.

 Distribution and habitat

-Acacia cultriformis is found in central New South Wales and southern Queensland on the western slopes of the Great Dividing Range, from Wagga Wagga and Narrandera northwards, and west of Denman and Singleton, to Stanthorpe and Inglewood.
+Acacia cultriformis is found on the western slopes of the Great Dividing Range in central New South Wales and southern Queensland.
+It occurs discontinuously north from Wagga Wagga and Narrandera to west of the Denman - Singleton area, and to Stanthorpe and Inglewood in south-eastern Queensland.
 It grows in clay-loam or sandstone soils in Eucalyptus woodland, often on rocky ridges.

 Uses and cultivation

 Its bright flowers and attractive leaves make Acacia cultriformis one of the most popular wattles in cultivation.
 Adaptable to the garden, it is grown in a wide range of soils and can tolerate frosts.
 It grows in sun or part shade.
 Drought tolerant, it can be used to combat soil erosion.
-Acacia ‘Cascade’ (RN: ACC154) is a prostrate form that spreads to a diameter of 2 m (7 ft).
+Acacia 'Cascade' (RN: ACC154) is a prostrate form that spreads to a diameter of 2 m (7 ft).
 It was registered on 18 November 1982, having been propagated by Bill Molyneux at his nursery in Montrose, Victoria from a selected seedling.
 It makes an attractive cascading plant in a rockery.

 A. cultriformis is used as cut flowers.

 The flowers are edible and they are an ingredient used in some fritters.
 Yellow dye is extracted from the flowers and green dye is extracted from the seed pods.